semaver/core-stack/docs/media/README-1.md

 [back](#reflector-documentation)

 ### Annotation Decorators Usage for Constructor Parameters
 If you define the constructor in the child class (override parent constructor), then you have to apply decorators for constructor parameters again.
-Overriding of the parent constructor is handled similarly to a definition of a new method, so no policies, that are defined in the parent constructor, can be applied.
+Overriding of the parent constructor is handled similarly to a definition of a new method, so no policies that are defined in the parent constructor can be applied.

-Let's check some examples, to understand why this is important, even when the child constructor has a similar signature.
+Let's check some examples to understand why this is important, even when the child constructor has a similar signature.

 First, we define a superclass with parameters in the constructor: